Swiss Alps Jungfrau-Aletsch, Switzerland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Be sure to get the right type.
-Most adapters for sale now are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and J. It's important that you get the necessary kind.
+A lot of adapters currently available are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 Travel pillow